ddworken/snapperS/README.rst

 ::

     usage: snapperS delete [-h] -f FILENAME [-r RANGE] [--recursive]

+    Delete a specified file from either a range of snapshots or from all snapshots.

     optional arguments:
       -h, --help            show this help message and exit -f FILENAME, --filename FILENAME